Minnesota ex-nurse convicted again of assisting Briton's suicide

-MINNEAPOLIS (Reuters) - A former nurse in Minnesota was convicted on Tuesday for a second time of intentionally assisting in the suicide of a British man who hanged himself and of attempting to assist the suicide of a Canadian woman who died after jumping into a river.
+MINNEAPOLIS, Sept 9 (Reuters) - A former nurse in Minnesota was convicted on Tuesday for a second time of intentionally assisting in the suicide of a British man who hanged himself and of attempting to assist in the suicide of a Canadian woman who died after jumping into a river.

 In a written decision, Rice County Judge Thomas Neuville found there was significant evidence William Melchert-Dinkel assisted Mark Drybrough, 32, in his 2005 suicide in Coventry, England, even though he had not provided physical assistance.

-The judge also found that Melchert-Dinkel, 52, tried to help Nadia Kajouji, 18, of Ottawa, with a suicide, although his encouragement and instruction on how to hang herself were not a direct cause of her 2008 death.
+The judge also found that Melchert-Dinkel, 52, tried to help Nadia Kajouji, 18, of Ottawa, with a suicide, though his encouragement and instruction on how to hang herself was not a direct cause of her 2008 death.

-Both Drybrough and Kajouji chatted online or exchanged emails with Melchert-Dinkel days before killing themselves, according to court papers.
+Both Drybrough and Kajouji chatted online or exchanged emails with Melchert-Dinkel days before killing themselves.
 Melchert-Dinkel posed online as a suicidal female nurse, advising people on the proper methods needed for a successful hanging and other topics.

 A British woman who had frequented a chat room where people discussed suicidal thoughts warned police in 2008 that she suspected an online predator was encouraging suicides.
 Police linked Melchert-Dinkel to related email addresses.